bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 **Tim Ruffing:** 01:25:13

 But it's kind of, from a running time perspective, kind of annoying.
-Right now I told you, okay, like in a nice network setting, this protocol takes below 10 seconds, and then I tell you, no, you need to wait another 20 seconds just to make sure there's no double spam.
+Right now I told you, okay, like in a nice network setting, this protocol takes below 10 seconds, and then I tell you, no, you need to wait another 20 seconds just to make sure there's no double spend.

 **Audience 1:** 01:25:33

-I mean if others relay a transaction like that, a conflicting transaction, then would that, I mean you would have to trust the other peers that they are not lying about the conflict in terms oh no because they can only the transaction those are theirs so they would be the the the the guys who are disrupting around so yeah never mind.
+I mean if others relay a transaction like that, a conflicting transaction, then would that, I mean you would have to trust the other peers that they are not lying about the conflicting transaction oh no because they can only the transaction those are theirs so they would be the the the the guys who are disrupting around so yeah never mind.

 **Tim Ruffing:** 01:26:01